Television content rating system: Poland

 Before 2000, Poland did not have a uniform classification system for television programmes.
 Some stations, however, applied their own systems.
 TVP showed a card with the text "Adult only" or "Film for adult audiences only".
-Canal+ used their set-top box key colors (green, yellow, red) to indicate "General Audiences", "Most Likely for Adults" and "For Adults".
+Canal+ used their set-top box key colours (green, yellow, red) to indicate "General Audiences", "Most Likely for Adults" and "For Adults".
 Until 27 February 2000, TVN marked adult movies with a pulsating red circle.
 On 1 March 2000, the "Friendly Media" agreement with the KRRiT and the broadcasters was reached to introduce a uniform system of classification.
 Eight television broadcasters – TVP, Polsat, TVN, Nasza TV, Canal+, Wizja TV, Polish Cable Television and TV Niepokalanów – had signed the agreement.

-The current Polish television rating system was introduced on 15 August 2005 and consists of five icons which need to be broadcast for the entire duration of the program.
+The current Polish television rating system was introduced on 15 August 2005 and consists of five icons which need to be broadcast for the entire duration of the programme.
 On 28 August 2011, their appearance was changed to the following: